jiisoft/jiiframework.ru/docs/guide-en/db-dao.md

 Data Access Objects
 =======================
-These objects implement interface, which allows to send queries and receive responses in specific format.
+These objects implement interface which allows to send queries and receive responses in specific format.
 They used by [query builders](db-query-builder) and [Active Record](db-active-record).
-DAO objects use drivers to access DBMS data, drivers are different for each database.
+DAO objects are used drivers to access DBMS data, drivers are different for each database.
 All of them implement common API which allows to switch DBMS.

 Currently [MySQL](http://www.mysql.com/) data access object is implemented, it use npm package driver npm [mysql](https://www.npmjs.com/package/mysql).
 Other DBMS support is planned and will be provided in future.

 ## Creating DB connection <span id="creating-db-connections"></span>

-To access database firstyou need to create connection instance [[Jii.sql.Connection]], open connection for load db schema and establish persistent connection.
+To access database first you need to create connection instance [[Jii.sql.Connection]], open connection for load db schema and establish persistent connection.

 ```js
 var db = new Jii.sql.mysql.Connection({